michigoetz-tpm/tpm-breakdowns/2026-AI-06-the-tpm-had-a-risk-register.md

-# The TPM Had a Risk Register.
-The Workflow Found Four More.
+# The TPM had a risk register.
+The workflow found four more.

 **2026.AI.06** | Four skills.
 One comms agent.
 One workflow that caught what the TPM missed.

-*Michi Goetz — April 2026*
+*Michi Goetz | April 16th, 2026*

 Published on [TPM Breakdowns](https://michigoetz.substack.com/p/the-tpm-had-a-risk-register)